-Have you ever needed to process an important financial transaction, only to arrive at the bank and find it closed?
+Have you ever needed to process an important financial transaction or unfreeze your bank account, only to arrive at the bank and find it closed?

 If you’ve ever wondered why banks are closed on Sunday, or if you’re looking for a way to manage your money on the days that your bank is closed, this article will be a worthwhile read.

-Don't forget to check out this link which shows you all worldwide holidays that banks observe throughout the year.
+Remember to look at bank holidays which shows you all the worldwide holidays that banks observe throughout the year.

 All working people know how valuable time off the job is.

 One simple explanation as to why banks are closed on Sunday is that the bank staff simply needs some time off.

 The staff of a bank includes managers, bank tellers or clerks, financial advisors, and security personnel.

 It’s highly likely that these employees need one day off per week, especially if these workers are associated with a union.